 Yes, you can freeze these oatmeal bars.
 In fact, they are perfect to freeze and reheat beautifully.

 Besides storing them in an air-tight container in the freezer, you can also try wrapping them individually for a quick on-the-go breakfast.

-These easy Strawberry Oatmeal bars are soft-baked, chewy and bursting with strawberry.
-Gluten-free, vegan and refined sugar-free, they make the best healthy breakfast or snacks.
+These easy Strawberry Oatmeal bars are soft-baked, chewy, and bursting with strawberries.
+Gluten-free, vegan, and refined sugar-free, they make the best healthy breakfast or snacks.